-Specialized Medical Equipment and Supplies under the waiver may not replace the medical supplies equipment and appliances covered by other insurances or under the State Plan through the home health benefit, including EPSDT for waiver participants under age 21.
-All applicable private insurance, Medicare, and/or Medicaid requirements for the procurement of durable medical equipment and supplies must be followed.

-This service may not be used to purchase equipment or supplies that would have been covered by another program if the program's rules were followed, including using network providers that participate with that program and adhering to prior authorization requirements of that program.

-Specialized Medical Equipment and Supplies exclude those items that are not of direct medical or remedial benefit to the participant or are considered to be experimental.

-Eye glasses, hearing aids, and dentures are not covered.

-Specify whether the service may be provided by (check each that applies):

-Provider Category Provider Type Title

-Agency Durable Medical Equipment Supplier

-Agency Enrolled I/DD Waiver Provider

-Service Name: Specialized Medical Equipment and Supplies (SMES)

-Durable Medical Equipment Supplier

-State of Hawaii Office of Health Care Assurance HRS, Section 321-543
+appl for v iances covered by vaiver participants Equipment and Supplies under the waiver may not replace the medical supplies equipment of other insurances or under the State Plan through the home health benefit, including EPSE sunder age 21.
+All applicable private insurance, Medicare, and/or Medicaid requirements trable medical equipment and supplies must be followed.
+T the 1 program's rules we be used to purchase equipment or supplies that would have been covered by another progra ere followed, including using network providers that participate with that program and orization requirements of that program. am if - Equipment and Supplies exclude those items that are not of direct medical or remedial bene re considered to be experimental. fit Eye glasses, hearing a aids, and dentures are not covered.
+Serv ice Delivery Metl hod (check each that applies): Participant- Provider ma -directed as specified in Appendix E anaged Spec ify whether the s service may be provided by (check each that applies): Prov Legally Resp Relative Legal Guard Provider Category Provider Type Title Agency Durable Medical Equipment Supplier Agency Enrolled I/DD Waiver Provider Ap pendix C: Pa articipant Services C-1/C -3: Provider Specifications for Service Service Type: O Service Name: S Other Service Specialized Medical Equipment and Supplies (SMES) Age vider Category: ency vider Type: Dur able Medical Equ ipment Supplier Pro vider Qualification License (specify) State of Hawaii (Office of Health Care Assurance HRS, Section 321-543 Certificate (spec ify): Other Standard (specify):